 Educated at The University of Missouri-Columbia (Ph.D. in Communication, 2002), Pittsburg State University (M.A. in Mass Communication, 1994) and Long Island University (B.A. in International Studies, 1992), Couper is especially concerned with Development and Political aspects of communication.
 These dual foci led him to university positions in Kuwait, Latvia, Kazakhstan and other nations.

-Currently, John Couper is conducting research and writing in Catalunya,Spain.
-He was Assistant Professor of Mass Communication in Kuwait City at the Gulf University for Science & Technology as Professor of (2015-2018).
-Dr. Couper was Chair and Associate Professor in KIMEP University (2010-2015), Almaty Kazakhstan and was Assistant Professor at American University-Central Asia in Bishkek, Kyrgyzstan, as well as Idaho State University, and Pittsburg State University.
-He has four siblings, a son and daughter, and a new granddaughter.
-He is married to Naila Couper of Pavlodar, Kazakhstan.
+John Couper was Assistant Professor of Mass Communication in Kuwait City at the Gulf University for Science & Technology (2015-2018).
+Dr. Couper was Chair and Associate Professor in KIMEP University (2010-2015), Almaty Kazakhstan and Assistant Professor at American University-Central Asia in Bishkek, Kyrgyzstan, as well as Idaho State University, and Pittsburg State University.
+He will soon join a team in Baghdad helping to design and build the new American University of Iraq-Baghdad.

 You can contact him directly at email@example.com

 “Excellence is to do a common thing,